kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta4.md

 <code>string</code>
 </td>
 <td>
-   <p>ImageRepository sets the container registry to pull images from.
+   <p><code>imageRepository</code> sets the container registry to pull images from.
-if not set, the ImageRepository defined in ClusterConfiguration will be used instead.</p>
+if not set, the <code>imageRepository</code> defined in ClusterConfiguration will be used instead.</p>
 </td>
 </tr>
 <tr><td><code>imageTag</code><br/>
 <code>string</code>
 </td>
 <td>
-   <p>ImageTag allows to specify a tag for the image.
+   <p><code>imageTag</code> allows to specify a tag for the image.
 In case this value is set, kubeadm does not change automatically the version of the above components during upgrades.</p>
 </td>
 </tr>
 </tbody>